mrush-ilao/ilao-documentation/docs/source/lcv_points_system.rst

 * the timestamp of when the record was last updated
 * a reference to the point type awarded
 * the user ID of the person earning the point.
 For automated points, it is always the revision author.
-* the entity id of the node associated with the points
+* the entity id of the node associated with the points, if one exists

   * for automated awards, it is the node of the content being revised
-  * for manual awards, it comes from the manual credit form
+  * for manual awards, it comes from the manual credit form.

 * the primary legal category associated with the points